 This is a time when we all dream of travelling.
 And that means we dream of taking in the impressions, the ideas, the insights, the beauties, the contrasts, the very special moments, the encounters, the strangeness, the surprises - all the new experiences that travelling brings to us.
 That thought also includes the flavours, scents and aromas, the meetings with the culinary traditions of the places we visit.
 Today, I will present you with a Dalmatian taste, one that is essential to travelling on the shores and islands of the Adriatic coast of Croatia.
 Brodet is a part of those dreams of travel for me, because I was served many versions of it so many times when I was exploring Dalmatia and I enjoyed them so much.
 Luckily, it is a flavour we can recreate, even if not perfectly, in our home kitchens.

-We've written about Dalmatian cuisine before, it even has a page on Peter Sommer Travels' website.
+We've written about Dalmatian cuisine before, it even has a page on our website.
 The region has a very distinctive character, as a result of its complex history, combining its location on the Adriatic coast and within the cultural spheres of Venice and Ragusa (modern Dubrovnik), two competing maritime republics.
 Central European and Ottoman influences have pushed into Dalmatia as well, producing a fascinating mixture.

 Brodet, the dish I present today, is certainly Adriatic in origin, and who knows whether it's a Ragusan or Venetian tradition to start with?
 The name is certainly Romance, not Slavic, in origin, but there's no surprise in that, as a Romance language called Dalmatian used to exist and has many echoes in the Croatian language spoken today in Dalmatia.
 There is a very similar, but not quite identical, dish named brodetto, served on the eastern - Adriatic - coast of Italy, and even a bourdeto on Kerkyra/Corfu in Greece, at the far southeast end of the Adriatic.
 Like pašticada, brodet is both an active tradition in Croatia's maritime regions and a memory of the Adriatic culture that created it a long time ago.